VATSALVARSHNEY108/B.O.I.-MARK-2/docs/VATSAL_AI_GUIDE.md

 ```
 👤 YOU: I need to send an email

-🤖 VATSAL: Understood, Sir.
+🤖 BOI: Understood, Sir.
 To best assist you with sending an email,
            I have a few options:

            1. Send to a contact from your address book